TomNong/learningpal_api/readme.md

-1. For this app, you can use the existing image in the learningpal_api_test for testing.
-2. To test the api, make sure you installed the python2.7 and dependency requests and json, you can use pip install requests pip install json to install the package if you don't have them.
-3. Run
-  python image_sender.py
- then the image will be sent to api, results will come up after seconds.
+This repository includes:
+  1. Handwritten math equation recognition API
+  2. Math equation detection in a single image API
+  3. Using above two API to achieve problem sheet auto grading

+# For usage of Handwritten math equation recognition API
+You can use provided image to test.
-4. If you want to change the image for testing, please replace the IMG_NAME in image_sender.py to the image that you put in the same directory.
+If you want to change the image for testing, please replace the IMG_NAME in image_sender.py to the image that you put in the same directory.

 ## Dependency
 ```